 Then at 11am, it was time for the walk to begin.
 As always, our 5-mile route went past many of London’s iconic landmarks.
 This included Tower Bridge, the Tower of London, The Gherkin, St Paul’s Cathedral, Shakespeare’s Globe, and The Shard.
 We also introduced a new quiz to test our walkers along the route with some London trivia.

 After making their way through the heart of London, walkers headed back to Southwark Park for the CRY Family Picnic.
 Back at the park, there was delicious food and drink on offer from 75 Slices, Bratwurst Bros, Chocolate Balloons, and Smokin’ Bean Coffee Truck.
-As everyone relaxed in the sun and spent time with other walkers, there was also a performance from the Nunhead Community Choir to enjoy.
+As everyone spent time with other walkers, there was also a performance from the Nunhead Community Choir to enjoy.

 Meanwhile, many CRY supporters who wanted to take part in their own local areas or could not make it to London completed their own walking routes around the country.
 117 people completed the My Walk for CRY, which is a great way to be involved on the day and raise awareness locally.